Metro-North Railroad: Recent initiatives

 The Harlem and Hudson lines and the Park Avenue mainline to Grand Central were previously owned by Midtown TDR Ventures LLC, who bought them from the corporate successors to Penn Central.
 The MTA had a lease extending to the year 2274 and an option to buy starting in 2017.
 The MTA exercised their option to buy what was now Argent Ventures' rail assets on November 13, 2018.
 Under the terms of the deal, the MTA purchased Grand Central Terminal, as well as the Hudson Line from Grand Central to a point 2 miles (3.2 km) north of Poughkeepsie, and the Harlem Line from Grand Central to Dover Plains.
+In October 2025, the MTA announced that it planned to extend one daily Hudson Line round-trip northward to Albany–Rensselaer station beginning in early 2026.